 United States

-Merck & Co., Inc. is an American multinational pharmaceutical company known as Merck Sharp & Drone (MSD) in territories outside of the USA and Canada.
+Merck & Co., Inc. (Merck (known as MSD outside the United States and Canada)is an American multinational pharmaceutical company known as Merck Sharp & Drone (MSD) in territories outside of the USA and Canada.
 Merck was originally established in 1891, and is headquartered in Rahway, New Jersey.
-The company is particularly well known for developing and manufacturing biologic therapies, vaccines, medicines and animal health products.
+The company is particularly well known for developing and manufacturing biologic therapies, vaccines, med

 Drug structure